huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 SMARTS interacts with road maps abstractly (polymorphically) through the :class:`~smarts.core.road_map.RoadMap` interface in order to support multiple map formats and allow for extending to support new map formats.

-SMARTS ships with a variety of pre-designed scenarios, which can be found in ``SMARTS/scenarios`` and ``SMARTS/smarts/scenarios`` directories.
+SMARTS ships with a variety of pre-configured scenarios, which can be found in ``SMARTS/scenarios`` and ``SMARTS/smarts/scenarios`` directories.

 A typical scenario creation workflow is as follows.